EMCC 2024-2025 College Catalog

 Service Animals

 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 (Refer to Appendices section of this manual for Comfort or Service Animal Policy and Agreement form).
 While only service animals are recognized under the Rehabilitation Act and ADA, the FHA provides for a broader range of therapy or emotional support animals in campus housing.
 A “therapy” or “emotional support” animal is an animal whose role is to provide companionship, affection, security, calming influence, emotional support, or otherwise function as part of a regimen of psychological treatment.
 Pets are usually kept for companionship and are generally prohibited on EMCC campuses.
 Service animal requests should follow the same procedure of self-identification, application and documentation presentation.
 The work performed by the service animal should directly relate to the person’s disability.
 Students seeking to receive accommodation of a service animal in student housing must submit a request annually.
 Animals may NOT be in a residence prior to the approval of the ARS Committee.
 Reasonable housing accommodations for service animals will be made; however, if there is a conflicting disability the Housing Director will resolve the conflict in a timely manner.
 Appeals may be made to the ARS Committee.
 The decision of the ARS Committee will be final and is not subject to appeal.
 Service animals are to be under the care and supervision of the owner at all times.
 Noise and unruly behavior will not be tolerated.
 Should the animal damage college property, the owner is responsible for the damage fees.
 The service animal must be current on all vaccinations and health requirements.
-Appropriate proof of service animal training must be provided during the application phase for accommodations.
 Should the animal require emergency care, the owner is solely responsible.
 The College will NOT assume responsibility for the transport or care of the animal.
 An alternate emergency contact for the animal MUST be provided at the time of application for the accommodation.
 Service animals MAY be removed should they present a direct threat to the safety of others on campus, the animal engages in disruptive behavior or its presence alters the College program.

 Service Animal Control Requirements: